-All-star line-up: blood moon eclipse and a Mars fly-by
+All-star line-up: Blood moon eclipse and a Mars fly-by

 The heavens are treating star-gazers to one stunner of a variety show.

-This co-incidental celestial festival boasts an eclipsed "blood moon" sharing a sky with the Sun tomorrow; Mars coming at its closest point for the next 17 years; and several other planets showing up more brightly overhead.
+This co-incidental celestial festival boasts an eclipsed "blood moon" sharing a sky with the Sun on this morning; Mars coming at its closest point for the next 17 years; and several other planets showing up more brightly overhead.

+Yesterday's Mars event would be followed on this morning by another rare happening - an eclipsed moon that could be visible on one horizon while the Sun rose on the other.

 MARS MARVEL